mocleiri/tensorflow-micropython-examples/README.md

 # Credits

+## Mike Teachman for I2S micropython implementation for ESP32, STM32 and RP2

+The Micropython I2S implementation was written by [Mike Teachman](https://github.com/miketeachman/micropython-i2s-examples) and its because of his hard work that the micro-speech example works so well.

+## Open MV

 As far as I am aware OpenMV (https://openmv.io/) was the first micropython firmware to support tensorflow.

 I copied extensively from their approach to get inference working in the hello world example and also for micro-speech example.